Algebraic and Algorithmic Methods for Computing Polynomial Loop Invariants: Implementation and Experiments

 The experiments below were performed on a laptop featuring a 4.8 GHz Intel i7 processor, 16 GB of RAM, and a 25 MB L3 cache.
 The implementation primarily relies on standard linear algebra routines and Gröbner basis computations provided by Macaulay2.
 This approach ensures that the implementation closely follows the pseudo-code presented in this paper.
 We made minor modifications to these algorithms to speed up computations, based on insights gained from experimental observations, detailed below.

 We observed that for most polynomial loops, all candidate polynomials in $\mathcal{B}$, computed at Step~\ref{step:B} of Algorithm~\ref{alg2}, are polynomial invariants.
-Additionally, we found that the smaller the dimension of the variety $X$, the faster Algorithm~\ref{algo1} computes polynomials defining $S_{(F,X)}$.
-Therefore, instead of checking each polynomial individually, we test all elements of $\mathcal{B}$ simultaneously.
-This approach defines a variety of smaller dimension, leading to a potential speedup of up to 100 times (as seen in Example~\ref{ex3}).
+Although Algorithm~\CheckPI\ is designed to verify the invariance of a single polynomial, it can naturally be extended to check several candidate invariants $g_1,\dots,g_k$ simultaneously.
+To do so, it suffices to replace $\InvariantSet(zg,F_0)$ with $\InvariantSet((zg_1,\dots,zg_k),F_0)$ in Step~\ref{CheckPIStep3} of Algorithm~\CheckPI.
+This modification accelerates the verification process, since the stabilization in \InvariantSet\ typically occurs earlier.
+Therefore, instead of checking each polynomial individually, we verify all elements of $\mathcal{B}$ at the same time.
+This reduces the dimension of the variety that must be considered and can yield speedups of up to two orders of magnitude (as illustrated in Example~\ref{ex3}).